 A Message from the Superintendent

 Welcome to Mesa Verde National Park.
-This year our operation looks a little different.
+This year our operation still looks a little different.
 We thank you for your understanding as we work hard to keep you, our staff, and the resources we protect safe.
 We encourage you to practice good health measures throughout your stay.

 Know Before You Go